vishalx360/cube/cube-ui/README.md

 - Loading indicators for async operations
 - Confirmation dialogs for destructive actions

-## Integration with Session Manager Go Service
+## Integration with Cube Core Go Service

-This UI communicates with the Session Manager Go service using REST API calls:
+This UI communicates with the Cube Core Go service using REST API calls:

 - `GET /sessions` - Fetch all active sessions
 - `POST /sessions` - Create a new session